paulgb/d3class/4-scatterplot.md

     });
     console.log('Fetch initiated.');

-This style of asynchronous programming might look unfamiliar, which is why I added the log statements.
-Notice that they are not called in the order they are written: the call to `d3.csv` initiates a request in the background and then continues on to the next command.
-It's not until data is received that lines 3-4 are called.
+This style of asynchronous programming might be unfamiliar, so I added some log statements.
+Compare the order they appear in the code to the order that they appear in the output.
+Notice that code execution in the outer scope continues *before the data is returned from the server*.

 This is important to note because it means we can't use the fetched data immediately, we can only use it inside the callback.
 In this case, we assign the data to the `iris` global as soon as we get it (`window` represents the global namespace.)